codecrafters-io/build-your-own-redis/stage_descriptions/aof-04-dw4.md

 ### Creating the Append-Only File

-In earlier stages, you created the append-only directory at startup.
-Now you'll also create an empty AOF file inside that directory.
+Along with the append-only directory, your server also needs to create an empty AOF file inside it at startup.

 The file follows a specific naming convention: `<appendfilename>.1.incr.aof`.
 The `.1.incr` suffix indicates this is the first incremental AOF file.
 Redis uses incremental files to record commands as they come in, which it can replay later to restore state after a restart.